I’m booked in for a cut and colour later this week and the weather forecast is hot, hot, hot!

 1. Summer quenchers for sizzling salon clients

-Let’s start with the obvious (but often overlooked).
-Add some zingy zest to your salon drinks’ menu.
+Start by adding some zingy zest to your salon drinks’ menu.

 Slake your clients’ thirst with a revitalising choice of chilled herbal teas and infusions, iced coffee, non-alcoholic cocktails, still & fizzy mineral water, fruit juices or chilled bubbly.